ThatXliner/NerdLens/JOURNAL.md

 - Error feedback to the Tauri client
 - Improve connection info on the client (Unity) side
 - Look into how to make the screen record more reliable (it sometimes stops screen recording when the window is minimized??
 Or even covered by other apps' windows...)

+In the far future:

+- Branding + Logo + Packaging